monadosquito/unpath/README.md

 - The `nix-shell` command must be run from a root directory of a dependee or with a path to the `shell.nix` file as its argument.

+## Hints

+- Some custom prefixes and suffixes can be set directly to avoid using a predefined set of them.

 # Convention

 This tool follows the [convention](https://github.com/monadosquito/bem#convention)